ariv3ra/talks/2018/DockerCon2018/talk.md

 ### Slide: My Introduction
 Welcome everyone!
 My is Angel Rivera & I'm a Developer Advocate for CircleCI.
-Before we begin I want you all to know that this is my 1st conference presentation as a Official CircleCI Developer Advocate so that means you all now have bragging rights.
-You can all say "Hey I was at Angel's first CircleCI conference talk.
+Before we begin I want you all to know that this is my 1st conference presentation as an Official CircleCI Advocate so that means you all now have bragging rights.

 ### Slide: CircleCI
 CircleCI is a Continuos Integration Continuos Delivery\Deployment platform that enables developers to rapidly release quality code by automating the build, test, and delivery process.